 Q. Why should I Choose Carl Taylor Law, LLC for my Divorce?

 A. Because Carl will work with you to assess your goals and help provide closure so you can move forward with your life.
 Because Carl is familiar with the local courts as he focuses not only on narrow areas of the law, but also limits his practice almost entirely to Hunterdon County and Somerset County (with an office located in Flemington close to the courthouse).
 As Carl’s attorney profile indicates, Carl is a former Somerset County law clerk, is a former trustee of the Somerset County Bar Association and Bar Foundation, is a member of the Hunterdon and Somerset bar associations, and has been published multiple times in the New Jersey Law Journal on the subject of family law.
 Carl also volunteers his time to the local community.
 Click here to learn more about the Client-First experience at Carl Taylor Law, LLC.
 Click here to download the free Carl Taylor E-Book, New Jersey Divorce Law: The Path Forward to learn much more about New Jersey divorces.

 Q. How Can I Get Started?

-A. Contact the firm at 908-237-3096 or call my cell phone at 908-528-3665 to schedule an initial consultation ($175.00 cost, initial consultation will run approximately two (2) hours, fee will be applied to first invoice if retained).
+A. Contact the firm at 908-237-3096 or call my cell phone at 908-528-3665 to schedule an initial consultation ($250.00 cost, an initial consultation will run approximately two (2) hours, a fee will be applied to the first invoice if retained).
 Thereafter, you can fill out the divorce and family law intake form on this website and provide them prior to the meeting or at the initial consultation.
 Below is additional information regarding what to expect at an initial consultation:

 New Jersey Divorce: Initial Consultations